 The technology behind transponder keys is both simple and ingenious.
 Here’s a step-by-step breakdown of how they work:

 - The Chip Inside the Key: The transponder chip is a tiny microchip that stores a unique serial number or code.
-This code is programmed to match your car’s immobilizer system.
+This code is programmed to match your car’s immobiliser system.

-- The Immobilizer System: Your car’s immobilizer system is an electronic security device that prevents the engine from starting unless it receives the correct signal from the transponder key.
+- The Immobiliser System: Your car’s immobiliser system is an electronic security device that prevents the engine from starting unless it receives the correct signal from the transponder key.

-- The Communication Process: When you insert the key into the ignition, the car’s immobilizer system sends a radio frequency signal to the chip.
+- The Communication Process: When you insert the key into the ignition, the car’s immobiliser system sends a radio frequency signal to the chip.
 The chip then responds with its unique code.
-If the code matches, the immobilizer system allows the engine to start.
+If the code matches, the immobiliser system allows the engine to start.
 If the code doesn’t match, the engine remains locked.

 - Enhanced Security: Because the transponder chip must communicate with the car’s system, simply duplicating the physical shape of the key (as thieves might do) is not enough to start the car.
 This makes transponder keys far more secure than traditional keys.

-How Do You Tell If a Key Is a Transponder Key?
+How to Tell If Your Key Has a Transponder Chip?

 Not sure if your key has a transponder chip?
 Here are a few ways to check: